Sing to Your Soul

 Guru Rattana's deep understanding assists seekers of all paths to effortlessly follow the basic steps of their spiritual journey, and to feel the true meaning of Guru Nanak's message, planting the seed of love in our hearts, bringing light and clarity to our spiritual path, and setting out guidelines for our yogic practice.

-Guru Rattana, Ph.D., author, teacher and teacher of teachers, has been a student of Yogi Bhajan and teacher of his Kundalini Yoga and Meditation for almost 40 years.
+Guru Rattana, Ph.D., author, teacher and teacher of teachers, has been a student and teacher of Kundalini Yoga and Meditation for over 40 years.
 She literally lives and loves Kundalini Yoga, and has devoted a large part of her life to teaching and writing books about this amazing technology.

 Guru Nanak was born on 29 November 1469 at a village near Lahore in what is now Pakistan.
 According to Sikh traditions, events of his early years demonstrated he had been marked by divine grace.
 Contemporary commentaries provide details of his blossoming awareness and interest in divine subjects.